-Main Method Acting Intensive Course in London
+Studio Method Acting Intensive Course in London

 EFFECTIVE INTENSIVE TRAINING

-All acting courses in London can talk to you about acting, but acting is about developed abilities Therefore a central and important component which comes into play in the third and fourth week, is improvisation.
+All acting courses in London can talk to you about acting, but acting is about developed abilities Therefore a central and important component that comes into play in the teaching is improvisation.
 Most people would respond very fruitfully to the techniques alone.
 Having feelings however does not make you an actor, it simply confirms you are a human being.
-The true craft and art of the actor is to translate feeling into action.
+The true craft and art of the actor are to translate feelings into action.
 To use our experiences to explore the material and your interpretation.
 Therefore you as the actor must develop the intuitive and instinctual skills that are required within improvisation.
 It is not a natural thing to publicly expose your private feelings.
 Therefore the improvisation challenges the natural instinct to internalise complex experiences.
 Great acting is sustained with some important and great abilities.
 Greatest of all is the ability to be private in public.
 Not to be overwhelmed by public examination when you work creatively and at times sensitively within the script.
-It is this understandable fear of public examination which hinders many actors work.
+It is this understandable fear of public examination that hinders many actors work.
 It explains the common phenomena of being extremely creative in our own private spaces, but when we walk into the audition or standing in front of the camera everything clams up.
 The improvisation, therefore, is to acclimatise you and develop an ability that means you can work in the most demanding of environments and still be true to the sensitivities required to bring your characters alive.
 Regardless of what we learn within the craft of acting, if this ability is not truly developed any you will only be working from a fraction of what you are capable of.
 That is why most training works with the concept of performance.
 Which is a presentation of something.
 Strasberg central focus on all of his techniques is the ability to reveal the character from moment to moment organically rather than perform them.
 Therefore to explore for yourself and improvisation gives you the means ability to explore the character and the story of the script far more creatively.

-Alongside working and developing your technique, scene study in our acting courses in London presents the opportunity to look at two important components of your acting.
-How you approach the text, character, and the script.
+Alongside working and developing your technique, scene study in our acting courses in London & online presents the opportunity to look at two important components of your acting.
+How you approach the text, character, and script.
 As well as the current state of your methodology.
 More importantly what is the current construction of your instrument?
-The instrument is a term which means the totality of you.
+The instrument is a term that means the totality of you.
 Or as mentioned before the athlete.
 Scene study like any good acting class in London will look at the important components of the craft and how you bring alive the character in the script, few, however, will deal with the unique potential that you have, even fewer acting classes will focus on the habits you have developed, which hold you back.
 The creative state of being is a flow of yourself on a creative level, habits have a catastrophic effect of hindering that flow.
 The tools and techniques you learn will give you the ability to produce a much more creative and inspired relationship to the character and the material.
 You could, in fact, see them as the engine of a car.
 If however, you do not address your habits, it would be like driving a car with the brakes on.

 We all have habits, and they are a natural part of living our daily lives.
 As we are primarily social creatures we develop them to get along within our social groups of family and friends.
 Therefore working on a scene in scene study gives you the opportunity to observe how your instrument works both consciously and unconsciously.
 What are the logical creative choices that you are making and what are the habits, which you may be unaware of, that hold you back?
 This way we can bring the tools that you are learning in the technique, much more specifically into play.
 How can the relaxation work stop you from holding back, how does the sense memory enable you to fulfil your greater acting ability?
 Therefore we are tailoring and building a proper methodology based upon your unique qualities as an actor. ie. we are building up your Method.
 Even if you have no prior experience as an actor, which in some ways is more advantageous as you will not bring bad acting habits, scene work simple and straightforward enough for you to take on the primary acting challenges of the character and the script.
 Therefore the process in technique and scene study can truly begin or develop your acting ability.
 This will also unlock a much more profound understanding of the craft of the actor.
 Alongside teaching and developing your craft with the tools and techniques of Lee Strasberg, scene study will examine the bigger picture of the actor’s work.
 How does, for instance, the structure of the material inform your interpretation, how does the use of props enable you to explore and discover more of the environment of the character.
 There are in fact many things that can be specifically brought into your work.
-Therefore each time you have the opportunity to submit your scene and get up and work, more of the specific detail can be engaged to develop complete actor you are capable of being.
+Therefore each time you have the opportunity to submit your scene and get up and work, more of the specific detail can be engaged to develop the complete actor you are capable of being.